always0ne/repositoryTemplate/README.md

  -->
 ## Contributing
 <!-- Write the way to contribute -->
+I am looking for someone to help with this project.
+Please advise and point out.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.